 Pricing: Free, Discord Nitro for $9.99 per month

 If you are looking for a voice chat app that can offer you better administrator control in a beautiful UI, give serious consideration to TeamSpeak.
-Probably the best part of this app is a range of permission options that you can use to set desired control and even manage your servers.
+Probably the best part of this app is the range of permission options that you can use to set desired control and even manage your servers.
 It features an advanced user interface where you can manage multiple channels and moderate other team members.

 Another feature that makes TeamSpeak pretty handy is the fast file transfer which plays a key role in keeping the communication in sync.
 Even in terms of security, this voice chat app is up to the mark thanks to the AES encryption.
 Notably, it also allows you to enable server-wide encryption.
 Add to that the offline/LAN functionality and a customizable user interface and it becomes a complete voice chat app for gamers.